microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 It has actual compiler support, but it can also just be a convention (and possible a linter rule to help).

 # Related work

+[semver-ts](https://www.semver-ts.org/) addresses a very similar topic, but focuses on compile errors and not the more general "issues" of which compile errors are a subset.
+It coverers how this relates to variance and it's section on "Avoiding user constructibility" suggests several approaches including the approach of doing so through documentation, which is what the proposed "@out" tag above does.

 Rust's [non_exhaustive attribute in Rust](https://doc.rust-lang.org/reference/attributes/type_system.html#the-non_exhaustive-attribute).